linklayer/cantact-app/README.md

 - Live display, showing the most recent data for each frame
 - Simple transmission of CAN frames
 - Javascript scripting interface
+- ISOTP transmit and receive

 ## TODO
-- ISOTP, OBD-II, and UDS protocol implementations (in progress)
+- OBD-II, and UDS protocol implementations
 - Saving, loading, and playing of CAN logs
 - CAN databases and signal decoding
 - etc...